PC Games Guide

 Best gaming PC under £1,500 (2026)

-£1,300 is the sweet spot of the 2026 gaming PC market.
-A Ryzen 7 7700 with an RTX 4070 Super and 32GB of RAM gives you proper 1440p gaming with ray tracing in most modern AAA games.
-This is the build we'd recommend to most buyers.
+Under £1,500 in 2026, the sweet spot is a self-built Ryzen 7 7700 with an RTX 4070 Super and 32GB of RAM.
+This delivers proper 1440p gaming with ray tracing in most modern AAA games.
+Below the cost of the lowest-tier UK custom-built PCs, but a step up in capability over the sub-£1,000 tier.

 Mid-tier